D4NK3/tic-tac-toe/README.md

 If you have JDK installed on your computer then use the `javac TicTacToe.java` command to compile the program.

 - Running<br/>
-After compilation you can run your program using the `java CinemaRoomManager.class` command.
+After compilation you can run your program using the `java TicTacToe.class` command.

 Note: I used JDK version 15.0.2 for developing.
 JDK must be installed on you computer to be able to compile and run this project.
 Else you can download it from the official page of [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html).